victorballester7/PhD/docs/notes/202502_LinearStabilityCourseYongyun.md

 - If there is a transient amplification, it is due to the non-orthogonality of the eigenvectors.
 This non-orthogonal eigenfunctions are the typical nature of the non-normal linear operator (due to the advection term).

 _Definition_: A normal operator $L$ satisfies $L L^* = L^* L$, where $L^*$ is the complex-conjugate transpose of $L$.
 Linearized NS with non-zero advection term is a non-normal linear operator.

+## Relation between absolute and global stability

+- Intuitively in parallel flows, fixed x, we take the U profile in y and we seek for the saddle point that gives us the maximum growth rate.
+Depending where this point is located (hemisphere north in complex plane or south) we have convective or absolute instability.
+Now we vary x.
+If the region we have absolute instability is large enough, then we have global instability.

+## Transient growth and Local convective instability

+- Since we are simulating a finite domain, the total growth of the energy will increase within a short interval of time until the vortex governing the instability is advected out of the domain.
+This is the transient growth.